 This is one of those throw-everything-in-the-blender recipes so there’s only one step.
 There are only five required ingredients and if you use frozen banana, you can skip the ice and that brings it down to just four.
 PLUS (and probably best of all) it tastes like a Wendy’s frosty, I promise!
 I like to top this smoothie with a few sliced almonds for some crunch.
 This adds an additional two seconds to the process and is optional.

 And in case you are doing the Daniel Fast right now: although this smoothie tastes chocolatey (thanks to raw cocoa powder) it is compliant! *insert praise dance break here* Just make sure the almond or nut butter you use is free of added sugar or sweeteners and you should be good to go to.
 You can find my Daniel Fast survival guide here.
 It’s also got helpful tips for pretty much any new diet challenge or program.
+And might I recommend this smoothie for glowing skin and this one for an immune boost?
 Later this week, I am sharing a new recipe I’ve added to my meal prep rotation so be sure to check back for that!
 As if it couldn’t get any better, this smoothie is vegan, paleo, gluten-free, and Whole30-compliant!

-I’m not a fitness expert but this is what works for me.
+I’m not a fitness expert but this post-workout protein smoothie is what works for me.
 I’d love to know: what do you typically eat or drink after a workout?
+And does it taste like a Wendy’s frosty?
 Don’t be stingy–share below in the comments. 🙂 Thanks for reading!

 P.S.
 In case you were wondering, I do not workout in makeup or jewelry, lol (No shade to anyone that does)!
 These photos were part of a larger shoot and I’m so grateful to Pharris Photos for squeezing them in!